jakoraner/socgra/ProjectA_video_script.md

 - End card: Project title + team names (2s).

 ### One‑speaker script (fits 60s)
 “What if movies aren’t just rated—but connected by ideas?
-We use MovieLens data.
-From audience tags, TF‑IDF turns words into meaning, and LDA reveals topics.
-Each film becomes a node; we connect nearest neighbors by semantic similarity to build a movie network.
-A structure emerges: communities—genres, moods, eras—and bridges that link them.
-Finally, we relate topic strength to network position to spot influential films.
+We use MovieLens small—9,742 movies, 100,836 ratings, and 3,683 tags—downloaded from GroupLens using a simple Python script.
+From audience tags, TF‑IDF turns words into meaning, and LDA reveals topics like ‘sci‑fi/time travel’, ‘dark comedy’, or ‘twist endings’.
+Each film becomes a node with attributes like title, genres, and its dominant topic; edges link nearest neighbors by cosine similarity.
+The result: 1,572 tagged films, 5,701 edges, average degree about 7, with a right‑skewed degree distribution.
+The largest component holds 1,161 movies with clear community structure.
+Some topics align with central films—for example, a topic with words like ‘space, politics, animation’ is strongly tied to high‑degree nodes.
 This is a map of cinema, drawn by audience language.
-Next, we’ll compare clusters and topics and explore how influence travels.”
+Next, we’ll compare clusters with topics and explore how influence travels.”

 ### Assets to prepare (from notebook)
 - Word clouds: pick 2–3 best from `figures/topic_*.png`.